 The Effects of Prolonged Conventional Shoe Use

 Footwear now exists that respects nature's brilliant foot design.
 This footwear allows you to spread your toes the way nature intended and allows your foot to function like a bare foot inside your shoe.
-Correct toes, a toe-spacing product, is another helpful tool in restoring proper foot and toe health, as it gently realigns your toes to their normal anatomical position.
-Other natural foot health products that support foot and toe rehabilitation include Injinji toe socks and Pedag metatarsal pads or Strutz foot pads.
+Correct toes, a toe spacing product, is another helpful tool in restoring proper foot and toe health, as it gently realigns your toes to their normal anatomical position.
+Other natural foot health products that support foot and toe rehabilitation include Injinji toe socks, Pedag metatarsal pads, and Naboso insoles.
 Conventional footwear possesses several injurious design elements, including toe spring, heel elevation, rigid soles, and (perhaps most significantly) toe box taper.
 You can see in the picture above that the prolonged use of footwear with tapering toe boxes has changed the foot shape of the boot wearer.
 This toe orientation—with the big toe diving toward the second toe and almost no space between the toes—is exceedingly common in our society and leads to numerous foot and lower extremity problems.